Symmetry breaking Paradigm In Typical Laminar-Turbulence Transition System

-However, the beneath symmetry breaking idea of this system reminds us that the introduction of standard phase transition paradigm in equilibrium statistical mechanics could be promising.
-This view point would be almost purly non-hydrodynamical, macroscopic and phenomenological while also catchs the physical significance as this ideal Laminar-Turbulence transition process generally is a non-equilibrium mechanical problem.
+However, the symmetry-breaking idea of this system reminds us that the introduction of a standard phase transition paradigm in equilibrium statistical mechanics could be promising.
+This viewpoint would be almost purely non-hydrodynamical, macroscopic, and phenomenological while also catching the physical significance as this ideal Laminar-Turbulence transition process generally is a non-equilibrium mechanical problem.

-In this writing, we will first derive a profound promotion of Landau's phase transition theory to get the evolution equation of hand-set order parameter in a transcendental way in Section.2, then we will utilize the most successful Wave Resonance framework to recognize a physically solid base for the hand-set order parameter in Section.3.
-Some fascinating outlook about this topic with non-equilibrium statistical veiwpoint are putted forward in Section.4.
+In this writing, we will first derive a profound promotion of Landau's phase transition theory to get the evolution equation of handset order parameter in a transcendental way in Section.2, then we will utilize the most successful Wave Resonance framework to recognize a physically solid base for the handset order parameter in Section.3.
+Some fascinating outlooks about this topic with non-equilibrium statistical viewpoints are put forward in Section.4.